 Gary Tanner is an Instructor and the present Chair for the Health, Sport and Exercise Science Department.

-He married Jane Walkinshaw a while back and they had three children: Brady who has been the ball boy for the Fightin' Indians football team for 24 years and is still on the sideline today: Jamie, who played softball for four years at Haskell and earned 1st team All-Conference while starting in the outfield for the Fightin' Indians: Jennifer who attended Haskell before getting married, she now supports Haskell from the stands.
-Janie and Gary have 1 Grandchild who is the light of the world for the whole family, she is 7 years old and her name is Chilali Masey Tanner.
+He is married to Jane Walkinshaw and have three children: Brady who has been the ball boy for the Fightin' Indians football team for 26 years and is still on the sideline today: Jamie, who played softball for four years at Haskell and earned 1st team All-Conference while starting in the outfield for the Fightin' Indians: Jennifer who attended Haskell before getting married, she now supports Haskell from the stands.
+Janie and Gary have 1 Grandchild who is the light of the world for the whole family, she is 11 years old and her name is Chilali Masey Tanner.

 Brady Tanner has been a staple for the Haskell Athletic Department for the past 23 years.
 He has been the Ball boy for the Football Team since 1986, or since since he was 6 years old.
 He has the most tenure of anyone connected to Haskell Football and is still in love with his duties on the sidelines.
 He enjoys the connection to the coaches and players (past and present) and coming to practice every day.
 He has made Haskell and the Athletic Department a big part of his life, and looks forward to each and every sports season.